Understanding How Your Diet Impacts High Blood Pressure

 If you want to start lowering your blood pressure sooner rather than later, incorporate some lifestyle changes:

-• Drink more water: Drinking plenty of water can help to flush out excess salt and water in your internal system, keep your body hydrated and lower your blood pressure.
-When your body is dehydrated, your heart has to work harder to pump blood through your body, which increases blood pressure.
+• Drink more water: Drinking plenty of water can help to flush out excess salt and water from your body, keep you hydrated and lower your blood pressure.
+This is because when your body is dehydrated, your heart has to work harder to pump blood through your body, which increases blood pressure.

-• Stress less: One of the ways that reducing stress can lower blood pressure is by decreasing the levels of stress hormones in the body.
-These hormones, such as adrenaline and cortisol, can constrict blood vessels and increase heart rate.
+• Stress less: One of the ways that reducing stress can lower blood pressure is by reducing the amounts of stress hormones in the body.
+These hormones, such as adrenaline and cortisol, can constrict blood vessels and increase heart rate, raising blood pressure.

-• Cut back on sodium: The body needs a certain amount of salt to function, but consuming too much salt can lead to high blood pressure.
+• Cut back on sodium: The body needs a certain amount of sodium (found in salt) to function, but consuming too much can lead to high blood pressure.
 When salt intake is reduced, blood pressure is lowered.

 • Quit smoking: Nicotine causes a temporary increase in blood pressure.
 When you quit smoking, your blood pressure returns to normal.